Technologies, prostheses and even a robot: Russian company "Modesta" showcases its developments in the field of prosthetics

-At the "Hope for Technology" forum, dedicated to modern Russian developments for the rehabilitation of people in need of prostheses, the company "Modesta" showcased its achievements.
+At the "Hope for Technology" forum, dedicated to modern Russian developments for the rehabilitation of people in need of prostheses, the company "Modesta" demonstrated its achievements.
 "Modesta", a Skolkovo resident, has been on the market for about three years and is engaged in the creation of upper limb prostheses up to the forearm level, as well as the development of hand prostheses.

 The company began its development with the design of five-fingered prostheses, but due to their low grip efficiency, focused on non-anthropomorphic models.